bscothern/SwiftQL/README.md

 ## Development Notes
 Initial development will be `String` based APIs for simplicity and it will be needed to build type safety on top of since SQLite is a `String` based API anyways.
+This work is being done in the target `SwiftQLiteQuery`

 #### Nomenclature
 * `base` the parent [sub]statement